AsiSkarp/grotesk-cv/README.md

 To change the profile photo, upload your image to the `content/img` folder.
 To enable the new image, update the `profile_image` value in `info.toml` with the name of your uploaded image.

-### Changing FontAwesome Icons
+### Using FontAwesome Icons
-The template uses [FontAwesome](https://fontawesome.com/) for all icons.
+The template is configured to use [FontAwesome](https://fontawesome.com/) for section icons.
+Typst Universe does not support FontAwesome icons out of the box, so to use them you will need to download a FontAwesome `.otf` or `.ttf` file and upload them to the `src/template/font` folder.
 To change an icon, change the desired icon string in the `info.toml` file with the corresponding FontAwesome icon name.
 Icon strings can be found in the [cheat sheet](https://fontawesome.com/v4/cheatsheet/).
 Note that the icon strings must be written without the `fa-` prefix.
 To disable the use of icons, set the `include_icons` value to `false`.